nxskok/pasias/docs/20-repeated-measures.md

 than before, but still definitely significant.
 So, whether we believe sphericity or not, there is an interaction between treatment and time.
-If this is your analysis, you make impressive-sounding pronouncements like ``the significance of the interaction is robust to sphericity''.
+If this is your analysis, you make impressive-sounding pronouncements like
+"the significance of the interaction is robust to sphericity".

-(g)[2] How is your conclusion from the previous part consistent with your spaghetti plot?
+(g) How is your conclusion from the previous part consistent with your spaghetti plot?
 Explain briefly.

 Solution